-The cost principles as defined in OMB Circular A-21 provide the basis for determining the procedures used to identify direct costs.
+The cost principles as defined in Uniform Guidance provide the basis for determining the procedures used to identify direct costs.
 Costs incurred to support a project are treated as direct costs and are charged to sponsored projects when the costs can be specifically identified to the project with relative ease and with a high degree of accuracy.

 The classification of this cost is broken down into two categories – the types of books normally found in a University library versus those that are not.
 The cost of the types of books found in a University library is normally a Facilities & Administrative (F&A) cost.
 The cost of the types of books not normally found in a University library, such as textbooks, is normally a direct charge to a sponsored project.
 Due to the nature of this cost, specific documentation must be present for the cost to be allowable as a direct charge on a specific sponsored award.
 The documentation requirements are discussed below.

 Since this cost is normally an F&A cost, an unlike circumstance must be justified in order to charge the cost as a direct cost.
 Factors that must be considered are:

 - The book(s) are deemed inaccessible from the NC State library due to heavy use or the inability to place a reserve on the book.
 These situations must be documented.

 - The cost must be allocable to the project(s) with relative ease and high degree of accuracy.
 Books that will be used to gain an understanding of general knowledge in a field of work would not meet the relative ease/high degree of accuracy test.